MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 # [User roles and permissions](#tab/userrole-permission)

+>[!Note]
-No 1:1 mapping is permitted between user roles in Operations Manager managed instance (preview) to Operations Manager on-premises.
+>No 1:1 mapping is permitted between user roles in Operations Manager managed instance (preview) to Operations Manager on-premises.

 In preview, only two user roles are available whereas Operations Manager on-premises has 10 user profile roles.
 For more information, see [Operations associated with user role profiles](/system-center/scom/manage-security-create-runas-account).

 Use the following mapping chart to provide access on Operations Manager managed instance (preview) with appropriate permissions.